Updated: 7/10/18 | July 10th, 2018

-We left Split around 2pm and, after taking a brief swim, arrived at the island of Hvar around 6.
-After dinner, we had some drinks and went out to the bars, where the crowded atmosphere was a little much to handle.
+We left Split around 2 pm and, after taking a brief swim, arrived at the island of Hvar around 6.
+After dinner, we had some drinks and went out to the bars on the islands, where the crowded atmosphere was a little much to handle.
 I don’t like being constantly bumped into while I’m trying to have a beer.
 If you are into drinking, Hvar is the spot to enjoy crazy nightlife.

 Day 2 – Mljet

 Mljet is home to a big national park with an island in the middle of the lake.
 There’s hiking, camping, and other fun activities that would have been nice if we had more than a few hours to enjoy them.
 There’s not much on this island and we just spent the night hanging out on the boat, getting to know the other people on the tour.

 Day 3 – Dubrovnik

 We arrived here midday, which was disappointing because I had hoped to spend more time here at one of the biggest destinations in Croatia.
 Dubrovnik was beautiful, and I’ll be coming back here for a longer stay.
 After wandering the city streets for a while, our group went out for dinner — where I had the best calamari I’ve had in recent memory — before heading to the club in a fortress called “Revelin.”

 Korcula is famous for being the alleged birthplace of Marco Polo.
 The town is a beautiful medieval walled city that I enjoyed walking around.
 There wasn’t much going on in the city, and since my group was still tired from Dubrovnik, we spent the evening on the ship, watching movies, and getting some rest.

 Day 5 – Markaska